MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```
 If we save it as a python file called SayHello.py, we will be able to call on it later using other scripts or within an IDE.

-Open up your favorite python IDE lets test out our new function (Make sure you are in the same directory as your python function file)
+Open up your favorite python IDE and lets test out our new function (Make sure you are in the same directory as your python function file)
 ```bash
 # Open up ipython or your favorite python IDE
  ipython